GhaidaSenani/GhaidaSenani.github.io/_posts/2019-09-18-Predict College Tuition and Fees.markdown

 ![heatmap]({{site.url}}/assets/img/cor.png)

 ### Pair Plot:
-pair plot shows that the Tuition has an almost linear relationship with Citations, International Students, International Outlook, Research and Teaching which indicates that it is a great value to any model that we are going to create.
+Pair plot shows that the Tuition has an almost linear relationship with Citations, International Students, International Outlook, Research, and Teaching, which indicates that it is a great value to any model that we are going to create.
 ![pairplot]({{site.url}}/assets/img/pairplot.png)